FilipMessa/messa-resizer/README.md

 - [ ] The example should work in Chrome, Firefox and Safari
 - [x] Use React
 - [ ] Add unit tests (each component should be covered)

+## TODOs

+- the defaultHeight and defaultWidth should handle string ('auto', '12px', '100%', etc...)